logscape/javaapp/README.md

 ## JMX Monitoring

 Configure your environment using the application override file.
-It is required for JMX  statistics.
+It is required for the JMX  statistics.
 Here's an example application override monitoring 3 Logscape agents.

 	*.group0.host=10.28.1.160,10.28.1.150,10.28.1.155
 	*.group0.ports8989
 	*.grouo0.label=logscape

 The above configuration will connect to each host on port 8989 and collect JMX data.
 The jmx data from this host will contain a label 'logscape'.
 The label is used to describe a group of similar applictions.
-In this case they happen to be Logscape agents.
-My next group of java processes are all tomcat.
+In this case they happen to be Logscape Indexers.
+My next group of applications are all tomcat servers.

 	*.group1.host=10.28.1.170,10.28.1.171
 	*.group1.ports=9010